Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs

 \subsection{Evaluating ground BGP queries}

-The algorithm for the evaluation of a ground BGP query $Q_G$ is based on the observation that $Q_G$ is true in the current time $t_c$ whenever for each triple in $Q_G$ an insert message has received and this triple has not been deleted by a subsequent delete message.
+A BGP query $Q_G$ is true in the current time $t_c$ whenever for each triple in $Q_G$ an insert message has received and this inserted triple has not been deleted by a subsequent delete message.
 To keep track of the triples of $Q_G$ that are true at time $t_c$, we employ an array $M_{Q_G}$ of $|Q_G|$ boolean variables, called \emph{triple match state} of $Q_G$.
-We also assume an enumeration $e_1, e_2, \dots, e_{|Q_G|}$ of the triples in $Q_G$. $M_{Q_G}[i] = 1$ if the triple $e_i$ of $Q_G$ appears in the current state of the data graph $Q_G$ (i.e. an insert message for $e_i$ has arrived and $e_i$ has not be deleted by a subsequent delete message); otherwise, $M_{Q_G}[i] = 0$.
+If $M_{Q_G}$ has the value $1$ at each position, i.e., $M_{Q_G}[i]=1$ for all $i$, then we say that $M_{Q_G}$ is \textit{complete}.
+We also assume an enumeration $e_1, e_2, \dots, e_{|Q_G|}$ of the triples in $Q_G$. $M_{Q_G}[i] = 1$ if the triple $e_i$ of $Q_G$ appears in the current state of $Q_G$; (i.e. an insert message for $e_i$ has arrived and $e_i$ has not be deleted by a subsequent delete message); otherwise, $M_{Q_G}[i] = 0$.
 Our algorithm is illustrated in Algorithm~\ref{alg:ground}.
 Note that, auxiliary functions used in algorithms~\ref{alg:ground}, \ref{alg:var-centric} and \ref{alg:loosely}, are collectively presented in Algorithm~\ref{alg:functions}.